 Louvre glass pyramid, Paris — View of the Louvre Pyramid’s geometric structure from below, with light streaming in.

-Inverted Pyramid in the Carrousel du Louvre
+The Inverted Pyramid inside the Carrousel du Louvre shopping complex.

 Fun fact: there are ancient treasures hidden beneath the museum too.
 The foundations of the original medieval fortress that once stood on this spot.
 It’s a reminder that the Louvre wasn’t always about art – it started life as a castle.